Robertson's

 Robertson's is a British brand of marmalades and fruit preserves that was founded by James Robertson in 1864.
-The firm was run as a partnership until 1903, when it was incorporated as a limited company - James Robertson & Sons, Preserve Manufacturers, Limited.
-It produces the "Golden Shred" marmalade, a recipe created in 1874 and registered as a trademark in 1886, among other products including "Silver Shred" a lemon marmalade launched in 1909, "Mincemeat" - a traditional Scottish style mincemeat made from raisins, peel, sugar and beef suet and "Bramble Jelly" a traditional Scottish style jam, strained of its seeds.
+The firm was run as a partnership until 1903, when it was incorporated as a limited company: James Robertson & Sons, Preserve Manufacturers, Limited.
+It produces the "Golden Shred" marmalade, a recipe created in 1874 and registered as a trademark in 1886, among other products including "Silver Shred" a lemon marmalade launched in 1909; "Mincemeat", a traditional Scottish style mincemeat made from raisins, peel, sugar and beef suet; and "Bramble Jelly", a traditional Scottish style jam, strained of its seeds.
 Robertson's received their first Royal Warrant from King George V in 1933.

 History

 James Robertson of Paisley, Renfrewshire, Scotland was born on 16 January 1832 in Niddry Street, Paisley.
-He started life working in the local thread mills at the age of eight.
+He began life working in the local thread mills at the age of eight.
 During a long down turn in the silk trade, in 1847 Robertson's parents decided to apprentice him to a local grocer, Gibson & Craig, wine spirit and tea merchants at 107 High Street in Paisley.
-This redefined James' future.
-Only at this late stage did he learn to read and write: attending night classes at Seedhill School.
+This redefined Robertson's future.
+Only at this late stage did he learn to read and write, attending night classes at Seedhill School.
+He married Marion McFadyen on 15 June 1856.

-In 1859 he started in business in his own right as an independent grocer at 86 Causeyside Street, Paisley.
-In 1864 Robertson bought a barrel of Seville oranges, which are known for their bitter taste.
-They did not sell well.
-Not wanting to see her husband waste money, Mrs Robertson made a sweet tasting marmalade, which they perfected in 1874.
-They rented factory space at Thrushgrove and the resultant clear and tangy marmalade was branded as "Golden Shred"; it became a commercial success.
-In 1880 Robertson bought land at Stevenson Street in Paisley and built a three-storey, custom-made marmalade factory.
-The couple had developed a method to remove the bitterness of the orange, while retaining what Robertson called "the highly tonic value of the fruit".
-It is asserted that this same process is used in the present day to give Robertson's preserves a distinct flavour.
-So popular was the product, that in 1864 a separate company was formed to lease a factory on Stevenson Street to meet increased demand.
-Jam and mincemeat were soon added to the range.
+In 1859, Robertson started up an independent grocery at 86 Causeyside Street, Paisley.
+In 1864, he took pity on a struggling salesman, buying a barrel of Seville oranges, known for their bitter taste, knowing they would not sell well, from which Marion Robertson made a sweet tasting marmalade, which James Robertson perfected in 1874, branded as "Golden Shred".
+Robertson rented factory space at Thrushgrove.
+In 1880, Robertson bought land at Stevenson Street in Paisley and built a three-storey, custom-made marmalade factory.
+Jam and mincemeat were added to the range.

-In 1891 the company built a second English-based factory to meet southern demand, at Droylsden, Manchester.
-In 1900 a third factory was built in Catford in London.
+In 1891 the company built a second English-based factory to meet southern demand, at Droylsden, Manchester, run by James' second son William.
+In 1900 a third factory was built in Catford in London, run by James' youngest son David (1870–1948).
 In 1914 a fourth factory was created at Brislington near Bristol.

 In 1903, James Robertson & Sons, Preserve Manufacturers, Limited was incorporated to run the business.

 The famous Robertson's Golliwog symbol (not seen as racially charged at the time) appeared in 1910 after a trip to the US to set up a plant in Boston.
 His son John bought a golliwog doll there.
 For some reason this started to appear first on their price lists and was then adopted as their trade mark.